top of page

 Conservatoire of Music and Dance.

-Dominic has prepared choruses in opera houses, festivals and on the concert stage, including an array of highly acclaimed world premieres.
-He regularly conducts The Meridian Sinfonia and London Mozart Players, and performs throughout the UK on concert stages including The Royal Albert Hall, The Barbican, Birmingham Symphony Hall, Usher Hall, Bridgewater Hall and Wigmore Hall.
+Dominic has prepared choruses in opera houses, festivals and on the concert stage across the world, including an array of highly acclaimed world premieres.
+He has enjoyed conducting orchestras and ensembles throughout the UK and Europe, including The Meridian Sinfonia, BBC Concert Orchestra, City of London Sinfonia, English National Opera and London Mozart Players, performing at The Royal Albert Hall, The Barbican, Birmingham Symphony Hall, Usher Hall, Bridgewater Hall, The Royal Opera House and Wigmore Hall.

-Dominic has conducted projects at Abbey Road, Air Studios, Angel Studios and for Deutsche Grammophon, Whistle Records, Signum Records, Sky, BBC and Eurovision.
-His releases have reached No.1 in both the U.S Classical Billboard Charts and the U.K Specialist Charts.
+His recording and TV projects include engagements at Abbey Road, Air Studios, Angel Studios for Deutsche Grammophon, Universal Records, Whistle Records, Signum Records, Sky, BBC and Eurovision.
+His releases achieved No.1 in both the U.S Classical Billboard Charts and the UK Specialist Charts.

-This season, Dominic returns as Chorus Master to Opera Holland Park for Cecilia Stinton's new production of 'Rigoletto' and John Wilkie's 'Hansel and Gretel' with The City of London Sinfonia, returns to Snape Maltings for their 'Summer at Snape' series, returns to The Aldeburgh Festival with Byrd's 'Mass for Five Voices' and makes his debut with English National Ballet as Chorus Master for Stravinsky's 'Les Noces' with The Chorus of Opera Holland Park and London's Sadler's Wells Theatre.
+This season, Dominic returns as Chorus Master to Opera Holland Park for their acclaimed production of Puccini’s ‘Tosca’, and new productions of ‘Edgar’ and Rossini’s ‘Barber of Seville’ with The City of London Sinfonia, returns to The Aldeburgh Festival as Chorus Master for The Britten Sinfonia and conducts Kodaly’s ‘Missa Brevis’, makes his debut with English National Ballet as Chorus Master for Stravinsky’s ‘Les Noces’ and collaborates with The Royal Scottish National Orchestra and Glyndebourne for a new

 www.dominicellispeckham.com @dominicpeckham